azonenberg/prjcombine/docs/xilinx/ultrascaleplus/gty.rst

 Note that the internal transceiver drive circuitry is DDR, i.e. for 20 Gbps data rate the PLL VCO should be running at 10 GHz.

+The QPLLs support fractional-N, while the CPLLs only support integer multiples/divisors of the input.

 Each quad has two reference clock I/Os.
 Unlike previous generations of transceiver the reference clock pairs are *not* strictly inputs, it is possible to use them as recovered clock outputs too.
 TODO: document how recovered clock output works once we have a board that pins out some extra refclk signals we can poke at with a scope

 ``GTYE4_COMMON``